Cleveland Clinic Breaks Ground for Health Center in East Cleveland

 The Center will also include an Iron Chef teaching kitchen to help patients learn to cook healthy, inexpensive recipes, as well as meeting rooms for community programming, a full-service pharmacy and a 21-bed dialysis unit.

-“We’re strengthening collaborations with local social service agencies to build on what we’ve already developed and enhance the care delivered to patients with chronic diseases,” said A. Gus Kious, M.D., President of Huron Hospital.
-“Services at the Huron Regional Health Center will target health needs, like diabetes, kidney disease and high blood pressure that are prevalent in the East Cleveland and the surrounding area.
+“We’re strengthening collaborations with local social service agencies to build on what we’ve already developed and enhance the care delivered to patients with chronic diseases,” said A. Gus Kious, MD, President of Huron Hospital.
+“Services at the Huron Family Health Center will target health needs, like diabetes, kidney disease and high blood pressure that are prevalent in the East Cleveland and the surrounding area.
 Our goal is to help every person succeed in managing their illnesses so we can keep people out of the hospital.”

 The Center was created through community partnerships with financial, health education and social service agencies.
-Current collaborations include partnerships with Northeast Ohio Neighborhood Health Services, a network of six regional health centers that provide primary care and ancillary services; East Cleveland Neighborhood Center; and East Cleveland Public Library, which houses the Huron Hospital Minority Health Resource Center.
+Current collaborations include partnerships with Northeast Ohio Neighborhood Health Services, a network of six family health centers that provide primary care and ancillary services; East Cleveland Neighborhood Center; and East Cleveland Public Library, which houses the Huron Hospital Minority Health Resource Center.